 SEATTLE (AP) - After just 2 1/2 quarters, Russell Wilson traded his helmet for a baseball cap.
-Earl Thomas turned his attention to the NFL scoreboard and took note that the rest of the NFC West lost.
+The Seattle Seahawks' domination of Jacksonville went as everyone expected.

 Wilson matched his career high with four touchdown passes _ two each to Sidney Rice and Zach Miller _ and the Seahawks overwhelmed the Jaguars 45-17 on Sunday.
 Seattle improved to 3-0 for the first time since 2006, beginning a stretch of four straight games against the AFC South.

 The Seahawks came in as 19-point favorites and never gave Jacksonville (0-3) a chance.
 Seattle jumped ahead 17-0 early in the second quarter.
 Wilson connected with Miller twice in the first 16 minutes on TDs of 1 and 4 yards.
 He hit Rice for an 11-yard TD late in the first half and found him again on a 23-yarder early in the third quarter.

 Wilson checked out with 3:54 left in the third and finished 14 of 21 for 202 yards.
 The four TD passes matched his performance last December in a win over San Francisco.